mobiletoly/moviex-backend/README.md

 created.

-Note that while we have a single database for a multiple microservices, but our database has few schemas and each service has access ownly to its own schema.
+Note that while we have a single database for a multiple microservices, but our database has few schemas and each service has access ownly to its own database schema.
 You can easily change this and point our services to access different databases, all you have to do is to open service config file and change parameters.
 For example, for Film Service you should open */config/filmsrv/config-local.yaml*/<br>
 By default it is going to look like: